dfelinto/blender-manual/game_engine/logic/actuators/message.rst

 **To**
    Object to broadcast to.
 Leave blank if broadcast to all (or sending to another scene).
-**Subject**\ :Subject of message.
-Useful if sending certain types of message, such as "end-game", to a message sensor listening for "end game"→AND→Quit Game actuator
+**Subject**
-**Body**
+   Subject of message.
+Useful if sending certain types of message, such as "end-game", to a message sensor listening for "end game"→AND→Quit Game actuator **Body**
    Body of message sent (only read by Python*).
 **Text**
       User specified text in body.
 **Property**
       User specified property.

 **Usage Notes**